Advertisement

 This routine can also be used for children under 12, but Dr. Horwitz recommends reaching out to your child’s pediatrician to get the right dosage for your child and their body weight.

-“They can be safe to take together for longer than that,” she says.
-“But if you’re having fevers or pain that last longer than three days, that’s typically when I recommend consulting with your doctor.
+“They can be safe to take together for longer than that,” she clarifies.
+“But if you’re having fevers or pain that lasts longer than three days, that’s typically when I recommend consulting with your doctor.
 We don’t want you taking these medications for extended periods of time — even if you’re taking them at the correct doses.
 Although they’re generally safe, there are real side effects to these medicines.”

 Advertisement

-Your doctor can evaluate you and run any necessary tests to make sure there’s nothing else going on with your health.
+A doctor can evaluate you and run any necessary tests to make sure there’s nothing else going on with your health.

 “Write out which one you took and what time it was so that way, you can keep track of where you’re at and how much you’re taking.”